Domestic Violence Attorneys in Bergen County, NJ

-At Sherwood & Johnson, LLC, we have capable Bergen County family law attorneys who can skillfully represent the best interests of you and your children.
+At Sherwood, Johnson & Poles, we have capable Bergen County family law attorneys who can skillfully represent the best interests of you and your children.
 Our lawyers have extensive experience taking domestic violence cases to trial.
 They also have experience serving on both the defense side and the prosecution side of these types of cases.

 Contact our Bergen County family law firm at (888) 224-1218 and schedule a personalized consultation!

 According to New Jersey law (under §2C:25-18-19), domestic violence occurs when one person commits one or more acts of violence against a family member, household member, or someone with whom the offender has or had a dating relationship.
 The victim can include the other parent of the offender's child, even if that individual is pregnant and has not yet given birth.

 Here are a few ways that domestic violence can occur, according to state law:

 - Terroristic threats

 How Can Domestic Violence Accusations Affect My Case?

 An alleged victim of domestic violence can take civil action against the alleged offender by requesting that the court issue a restraining order.
 With a restraining order, the alleged aggressor is legally prohibited from contacting or coming near the alleged victim and his or her family for a certain period of time.
 The alleged victim may even be able to file criminal charges, which can possibly result in a conviction and serious penalties for the alleged offender.
 Both restraining orders and criminal records of domestic violence can result in the accused person losing custody of his or her children.